Deploying Power BI to the Enterprise

 So before we get into the core of the presentation, we always like to get a finger on the pulse of our audience here and so we have some polls that we’d like you to interact with you and let us know where Power BI is currently used in your organization and it’s a select only one.
 Do you use it in one or more to … one or more divisions, or business units, enterprise wide, or do not currently use it?

 And we’ll give you just a few seconds to answer that, get your answers in here, or the 5% people have voted.

 Just a couple more seconds to get those votes in here.

-Have a two thirds you, given your votes, kind a quieter audience today.
+Have two thirds you, given your votes, kind a quieter audience today.
 And it looks like kind of split evenly between one or more departments.
 One or more divisions, a small percentage of you enterprise wide, and then a full test not currently using it.

 Interesting.
 All right, thank you for sharing your insights there.
 And then we have a second poll before we get into the core of the presentation.

 Which versions of Power BI do you use today, and this is a multiple choice.
 You can select all that apply to use the free desktop to use Pro Premium, or None of the above.

 If you don’t know, you can put in your best guess.

 Getting a little quicker on the trigger, this time.